Media Ethics Initiative Research Scholars (Spring 2019)

 Sophia Park is a third year student at the University of Texas at Austin majoring in Political Communication with a minor in Philosophy of Law.
 After taking a course in communication ethics course, she became interested in exploring more topics at the intersection of communication studies and philosophy, especially in the area of media ethics.
 As an Media Ethics Initiative Research Scholar, she hopes to explore contemporary ethical dilemmas found in media.

-Justin Pehoski is a Research Associate assisting with editing and administrative responsibilities.
+Justin Pehoski is a Graduate Research Associate assisting with editing and administrative responsibilities.
 He is pursuing a graduate degree in Communication Studies at the University of Texas at Austin.
 His research interests include media ethics, pragmatism and rhetoric, public discourse, and philosophy of communication.
-He holds B.A. degrees in Psychology and Journalism from California State University, Chico, home of the multi-award-winning student newspaper The Orion.
+He holds B.A. degrees in Psychology and Journalism from California State University, Chico.
 For two years he served as assistant managing editor of the Paradise Post which twice won the California Newspaper Publishers Association first-place award for general excellence.

 Sharmeen Somani is a senior Public Relations major at the University of Texas at Austin with a minor in French.
 She became interested in ethics in media after studying greenwashing and the ethical dilemmas that come with misleading the public when it comes to global climate change and sustainability solutions.
 As a Media Ethics Initiative Research Scholar, she is eager develop more insight into the advertising industry’s authenticity in their responses to preferences for environmentally conscious goods and services.